tachwali/SelfDrivingCars/CarND-Advanced-Lane-Lines/README.md

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the Camera calibration section of the IPython notebook located in "./Advanced_Find_Lanes.ipynb" and camera calibration functions in camera.py module.

-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
-Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+The calibration is performed on a list of calibration images.
+Each image shows a chessboard at a different orientation.
+The calibration process is comprised of two stages:

+1) Convert the image to gray: To convert the image from 3D to 2D.
+The calibration process is the same in all image channels.

+2) Find chessboard corners: By finding the (x,y) coordinates of the chessboard corners.
+This process is performed on all calibration images to collect a list of chesscorners at different orientations.

+3) Camera clibration: which is the process that takes all corners found in step 2) and the the ideal corner locations and return the calibration matrix that can be used to correct (undistort) images taken by the same camera used to take the calibration images

+The code below iterates over all calibration images and then undistort them using the calibration matrix "mtx" found by cv2.calibrateCamera function. obtained this result:

 ![alt text][image1]